RedHatInsights/insights-results-aggregator-data/README.md

 #### Messages with unexpected format and/or content

-These messages should be rejected by *Insights Results Writer* and also by *CCS Notification Writer* services as their format is unexpected or wrong at all.
+These messages should be rejected by *Insights Results Writer* and also by *CCX Notification Writer* services as their format is unexpected or wrong at all.
 OTOH such data are very valuable for testing etc.